spaceofmiah/taskier/README.md

 # Taskier

-Taskier is a web app that helps to keeps track of tasks and activities, making them more organized, accessible and customized to your taste.
+Taskier is a task management application that helps to keeps track of tasks and activities, making them more organized, accessible and customized to your own taste.

 ## Technologies